|

 activity," whose "work consists essentially of elucidations."

-been off-limits, much elucidatory activity regarding economics’ concepts and
+off-limits, much elucidatory activity regarding economics’ concepts and the

-the nature of economic reality, as in the work of Lawson and Stretton, is now
+nature of economic reality, as in the work of Lawson and Stretton, is now called

 In economics, the first stage of Bhaskar's